ComponentsImages

 fetchprioritystring

-Browser loading priority: high, low, auto.
-Use high for critical images.
+Browser loading priority: high, low, or auto.
+Use high for critical images such as hero banners.

 <Image